jazzband/wagtailmenus/README.md

 		return menu_items
 ```

+Even if your page model doesn't extend `MenuPage`, you can add a new method to
+your model with the same name, and taking the same arguments, and it will be
+used whenever generating sub-menus for pages of that type.
+Just make sure to
+always return `menu_items`, whether you made any changes to it's contents or
+not.

 ### <a id="app-settings"></a>10.
 Changing the default settings

 You can override some of wagtailmenus' default behaviour by adding one of more of the following to your project's settings: